zoltan-nz/project_789_app/README.md

 1. Setup devise with mongodb properly.
 (Registration, confirmation, login)
+   - Nice stylish registration and login screens.
 2. List simple blog posts in sequence.
 Title, body and one picture enough.
+   - Home page only with pagination.
 3. Create admin area with emberjs where user can upload blog posts.